Mark Ingram II Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- Ingram averaged 44.2 rushing yards per game over his eight career matchups against the Panthers, 12.7 more yards than his over/under in Sunday's game.
+- In his eight career matchups against them, Ingram has averaged 44.2 rushing yards against the Panthers, 12.7 more than his over/under in Sunday's game.

-- Ingram, in eight matchups against the Panthers, has run for a TD once, but not more than one in a single contest.
+- Ingram has had a rushing touchdown in one matchup versus the Panthers, but did not have multiple TDs in that game.

 - Note: Ingram's stats vs. Panthers date back to 2016.